 Again, the best bet is to take things as slowly as your child wants.
 It’s likely that they’ve wanted to have some sort of conversation about their gender before they initially spoke to you about it, so be patient with them and let them lead the pace of things moving forward.

+It is hugely important to support yourself as well, even though it is your child who is the one on the gender journey.
+It takes time and headspace to adjust to a new set of expectations regarding your child’s future, and some parents even report passing through something like the stages of grief as they let go of a set of expectations for the future and gradually form new (equally positive, but very different) expectations.
 There are many organizations and resources out there to support and educate parents and family of trans spectrum children.
 One of the most important first steps is to educate yourself, which can help both you and your child.
 Reading up on resources and practicing language shifts will take some of the burden off of your kid while teaching you some important new skills.

 Here are some links to educational resources and support groups for parents and family to learn more about supporting their trans youth: